anhquan99/markdown/Technical/DevOps/Kubernetes/Fundamentals/Kubernetes.md

 	- Container health checks + automatic re-deployment.
 	- Autoscaling.
 	- Load balancer (if 2 or more containers running).
+## Kubernetes features:
+- Automatic bin packing: automatically schedules containers based on resource needs and constraints, to maximize utilization without sacrificing availability.
+- Designed for extensibility: cluster can be extended with new custom features without modifying the upstream source code.
-- K8s helps:
+- Self-healing.
-	- Automatic deployment.
+- Horizontal scaling.
-	- Scaling and load balancing.
+- Service discovery and load balancing.
+- Automated rollouts and rollbacks.
+- Secret and configuration management.
+- Storage orchestration.
+- Batch execution.
-	- Management.
+- IPv4/IPv6 dual-stack.
-## Concepts and architecture
+# Concepts and architecture
 - Pod:
 	- Smallest unit of k8s contain container or multiple containers.
 	- Multiple pods can be created and removed to scale your app and distributed across all available worker node.